Nghiauet/lightspeed/README.md

 ## FAQ

-Q: How do I create training data?
+Q: How do I train on custom dataset?
-A: See the `./prepare_ljs_tfdata.ipynb` notebook for instructions on preparing the training data.
+A: See the `./prepare_audio_1_tfdata.ipynb` notebook for instructions on preparing the training data.

 Q: How can I train the model with 1 GPU?
-A: Run: `python train.py`
+A: Run: `python train.py --tfdata tfdata --rm-old-ckpt > logs/run.log`

-Q: How can I train the model with 4 GPUs?
+Q: How can I train the model with specific GPU?
-A: Run: `torchrun --standalone --nnodes=1 --nproc-per-node=4 train.py`
+A: Run: `CUDA_VISIBLE_DEVICES=2,3 torchrun --standalone --nnodes=1 --nproc-per-node=2 train.py --tfdata tfdata --rm-old-ckpt --batch-size 16`

 Q: How can I train a model to predict phoneme durations?
 A: See the `./train_duration_model.ipynb` notebook.